Wednesday, May 31, 2006

 One benefit to those who would not abuse it, was that prescription drugs could be bought without a prescription.
 Some bought their allergy or headache medicine that cost them $3 a pill in the states for the equivalent of 45 cents a pill.

 After a week in Angeles City, we went to Clark Air base and got on a commuter flight to Manila and then caught a jet to Mindanao.
 The prop plane on the first leg of the trip required us to be weighed and seated according to our weight.
 The flight cost us about $18 dollars a piece and saved almost 2 hours traveling to Manila on a bus.
 The flight to Cagayan de Oro, the city on the island of Mindanao that we were going to, was smooth.
 There was no gate to pull up to, but we disembarked down a set of stairs that were rolled up to the plane.
 At the bottom of the stairs, there were umbrellas to be used to keep the sun off of one’s skin during the 100 foot walk to the terminal.
-The Philippinos are obsessed with wanted to have a lighter skin complexion and take whatever precautions necessary to keep from getting darker.
+The Filipinos are obsessed with wanting to have a lighter skin complexion and take whatever precautions necessary to keep from getting darker.
 I was amused at seeing the advertisements that went something like this “Tired of your dark underarms?
-Use Cortez’s whiteneing soap and you will have lighter underarms in days!”
+Use Cortez’s whitening soap and you will have lighter underarms in days!”
 Yes, there was an actual advertisement to lighten their underarms….

 Thursday, May 11, 2006